JoshuaWise/jellyemitter/README.md

 - No intrusive inspection  with `listenerCount()` or `listeners()`
 - No `maxListeners` (annoying and useless)
 - Only 744 bytes (minified and gzipped)
-- `emitter.emit('hasOwnProperty', 'foobar')` treats "hasOwnProperty" like a normal event (unlike literally every other event emitter in existence)
+- `emitter.emit('hasOwnProperty', 'foobar')` treats "hasOwnProperty" like an actual event (unlike literally every other event emitter in existence)

 Other than that, it's basically the same.
 You get `emit()`, `on()`, `once()`, `addListener()`, and `removeListener()`.